-So What's the Difference in Portrait Specialties?
+So What Is the Difference In Portrait Specialties?

+Looking for a Chicago headshot photographer?
+Is your company hiring a portrait or headshot photographer to capture group photos and/or individual corporate photos?
 No, this isn’t a blog post about one photographer being better than another or why you need to look for a photographer with specific training or portfolio.
 It is about understanding the different types of portrait photography, so that you can best choose a photographer.
 Since this is not a subject many consider, I believe it is worth mentioning.

 A while back I was asked, “how do you handle reshoots?”
 It occurred to me the individual was possibly confusing portrait specialties.
 The caller was looking for a group rate for up to 40 corporate executives and other business professionals, all captured and delivered in one day.
 The images would be used for print and web marketing.
 I explained I don’t offer reshoots at no charge, because I shoot tethered and clients choose final images for retouching during photoshoots.
 This also means time must be allocated per person to do this.
 Logically, this does not work well for those looking to schedule a ton of images into a one day photoshoot.